davidaq/ccplus/doc/Render-pipe-line.md

 On iOS, this process performs copying images/videos/music from the album into app context.

-If any missing resource, the engine quits and throws an error unless the user indicates a flag telling the engine try to continue even on error.
+If any missing resource is detecetd, the engine quits and throws an error unless the user indicates a flag telling the engine try to continue even on error.

 #### Pre-render Elements

 This is a very crucial and tricky step in the render pipe line.
 In this step, every involved animated resource (video/gif/sub-composition) are pre-rendered.
 For videos, the pre-render step will split the video into frame images and an audio file.
 For GIF images, only image sequence is generated.
-And as for sub-compositions, are being rendered into image squence with an audio file.
+And for sub-compositions, are being rendered into image squence with an audio file.
 The render process of a sub-composition is just as the whole workflow, expcet not doing the last step of merging.